Skip to main content

 Educational Activities

-To supplement required HRPP training, the HRPP and the Office of Regulatory Affairs (ORA) offers a range of educational activities for investigators, research staff, and graduate students.
+To supplement required HRPP training, the HRPP and the Office of Research Regulatory Support (ORRS) offers a range of educational activities for investigators, research staff, and graduate students.
 Education activities focus on both the basics of human subjects’ protections and emerging issues or ongoing concerns.
-The campus community is informed of changes in federal and state regulations and university policies through multiple mechanisms, such as updates to the HRPP website, memos to deans, chairs, and directors, and emails to investigators with active protocols.
+The campus community is informed of changes in federal and state regulations and university policies through multiple mechanisms, such as updates to the HRPP website, memos to deans, chairs, and directors, updates to the Council of Research Deans, and emails to investigators with active protocols.
 Continuing education encompasses many activities.

 Orientations

 Orientations occur each fall for new chairs, directors, faculty, and graduate students.
-The Office of Regulatory Affairs typically provides information on human subject protection requirements.
+ORRS typically provides information on human subject protection requirements.
 Departments wishing to provide a more in-depth orientation for graduate students may request orientations specific to their discipline.

 Research Administration Series

 A research administration certificate series is offered through MSU Human Resources for MSU employees.
-The series includes a basic required session on compliance which includes human research subject protection and typically includes an optional advanced session specifically on human research subject protection.
+The series includes a basic required session on compliance which includes human research subject protection.

 Workshops